Thomas has been an online writer for over seven years. His articles often focus on bathroom repair and maintenance.

-It doesn't take a lot of effort and won't cost you much, so there's no real excuse for not knowing how to properly maintain your stone bath.
+It doesn't take much effort and won't cost you much, so there's no real excuse for not knowing how to maintain your stone bath properly.

-It is vital that you rinse and dry the surface of the bath using a towel after each use.
-This is to prevent mineral or soap scum accumulating on the surface of the stone bath, leaving it unsightly and possibly discolouring the stone.
+It is vital that you rinse and dry the bath's surface using a towel after each use.
+This is to prevent mineral or soap scum from accumulating on the surface of the stone bath, leaving it unsightly and possibly discolouring the stone.

-When it comes to cleaning the bath soapy water, ammonia-based cleaners (make sure you avoid using window cleaners) or solid surface cleaners will be all you need to remove the majority of dirt and residue from all types of stone finishes.
-If the residue is still stubbornly clinging to its new home then a stronger cleaner needs to be used.
+When it comes to cleaning the bath, soapy water, ammonia-based cleaners (make sure you avoid using window cleaners), or solid surface cleaners will be all you need to remove the majority of dirt and residue from all types of stone finishes.
+If the residue is still stubbornly clinging to its new home, a stronger cleaner needs to be used.

-The type of surface your stone bath has is important, because regular cleaning may result in the level of gloss on the surface rising overtime.
+The type of surface your stone bath has is important because regular cleaning may result in gloss on the surface rising over time.
 So, while there are commonly three types of finishes available—matt, semi-glossy, and glossy—your bath will most likely not retain its original finish over a long period.

 The frequency with which you clean stone baths also depends on what colour or hue your bath is.
 Some colours may require more frequent cleaning to maintain their original natural beauty.
-For example, a bath that is a darker colour has a tendency to make fine scratches more visible on the surface so cleaning will unfortunately be more frequent than if you had a bath with a lighter colour.
-Eventually using and cleaning your bath will lead to it acquiring a patina that will change the appearance of the baths original finish.
+For example, a darker colour bath tends to make fine scratches more visible on the surface, so cleaning will, unfortunately, be more frequent than if you had a bath with a lighter colour.
+Eventually, using and cleaning your bath will lead to acquiring a patina that will change the appearance of the bath's original finish.
 Restoring this original finish can be done by following the instructions below.